 Any website promotion services should be provided with their scope document because SEO is so closely related to site architecture. £250 doesn't even scratch the surface, and a reasonable ballpark figure would be around £5k

 Building A Weebly Or Wix Website

-Wix website builder is a very easy to use drag and drop website builder which can put together nice looking sites very quickly with it's a huge range of templates from which to choose.
+Wix website builder is a very easy to use drag and drop website builder which can put together lovely looking sites very quickly with it's a vast range of templates from which to choose.

 But just because you CAN build it yourself does not mean that you SHOULD.
 You'll probably create a disaster.
 Much better to pay an experienced Weebly or Wix designer to develop your site for you.
 If your time is precious, then this is the obvious way forward.

 Weebly is better suited for those who want close control over CSS and layout, while Wix is more suited for those that want better looks out of the box and are happy to go with an existing template.
 For those of you that are interested, Wix uses large portions of Wordpress code to power its websites.